DavidCdeB/QHA/README.md

 To run, `QHA` requires Python with certain packages and two other free programs.

-* Python

-    Python 2.7 or higher
+* Python 2.7 or higher
-    Packages: numpy, scipy, re, os, glob, itertools, subprocess, sys (All of these come with a default [Anacaonda](https://www.continuum.io/downloads) installation).
+* Packages: numpy, scipy, re, os, glob, itertools, subprocess, sys (All of these come with a default [Anacaonda](https://www.continuum.io/downloads) installation).

 # 7. Test